d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 The above work all assumes we are working with a single real valued random variable.
 But what if we are dealing with two or more potentially highly correlated random variables?
 This circumstance is the norm in machine learning: imagine random variables like $R_{i, j}$ which encode the red value of the pixel at the $(i, j)$ coordinate in an image, or $P_t$ which is a random variable given by a stock price at time $t$.
 Nearby pixels tend to have similar color, and nearby times tend to have similar prices.
 We cannot treat them as separate random variables, and expect to create a successful model (we will see in :numref:`sec_naive_bayes` a model that under-performs due to such an assumption).
 We need to develop the mathematical language to handle these correlated continuous random variables.

-Thankfully, with the multiple integrals in :ref:`sec_integral_calculus` we can develop such a language.
+Thankfully, with the multiple integrals in :numref:`sec_integral_calculus` we can develop such a language.
 Suppose that we have, for simplicity, two random variables $X, Y$ which can be correlated.
 Then, similar to the case of a single variable, we can ask the question:

 $$
 P(X \;\text{is in an}\; \epsilon \text{-sized interval around}\; x \; \text{and} \;Y \;\text{is in an}\; \epsilon \text{-sized interval around}\; y ).